-In addition, it is equipped with new shooting functions, such as an electronic level and eye detection.
+In addition, it provides new shooting functions, such as an electronic level and eye detection.
 Employing an integrated Fujinon lens and four protection features in a lightweight body, the XP130 is touted as “the perfect companion for any kind of adventure.”

 XP130 Four-Way Protection

 The XP130 is waterproof down to 65 feet, shockproof to withstand a fall of 5.7 feet, freezeproof to 14°F and dustproof.
 In addition, it has a protective, double-locking mechanism for the battery compartment.
-And with a grip design for one-handed use, the XP130 is built for ease of use in any shooting conditions.
+And with a grip design for one-handed use, the XP130 offers ease of use in any shooting conditions.